wsbctechnicalblog/wsbctechnicalblog.github.io/content/sharing-variables-amongst-agents.md

 >
 > ![Pipeline ownership](/images/sharing-variables-amongst-agents-1.png)

 We retrieve the semantic version using the git-tools-git-version.yml template in our **ContinuousIntegration** (CI) stage.
-The upstream Development, Staging, and Production stages need the variable to set the version of the universal artifact we are updating as part of the continuous deployment (CD) phase.
+Now that we can share the version with our continuous deployment (CD) pipeline stages, we have a requirement to pass the version for tasks, such as updating a Universal Artifact, as shown below.

 > Publish Universal Artifact using the version